 I used the rip & twist method for my initial placement.
 I would recommend this method, coupled with crocheting, which I saw Amy at Raging Roots to do for me a couple months later.

-I had really long hair when I dreaded it and over the first two years my dreads shortened and thickened.
+I had really long hair thanks to the natural oils I used when I dreaded it and over the first two years my dreads shortened and thickened.
 After the two-and-a-half year mark they finally started to grow.
 Dreads seem to have their own agenda, and everyone’s hair is different, so this does not necessarily mean this will happen with everyone’s dreads.

 In the beginning I made a point to palm roll my dreads regularly and to especially separate and palm roll them after washing them.
 As the years have gone on I have gotten much lazier about maintenance.
 I basically only go to see Amy to get my roots crocheted once every 6 months to a year, wash them every 10 days or so, and do a dread soak every few months.